kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 - **Select-specific behavior:**
   - Columns selected inside `.when()` are marked with `optional: true` in their `SelectItem` AST nodes.
   - The matcher (`MatchSelectQuery`) handles optional columns by unioning their types with `undefined` (e.g., `string` becomes `string | undefined`).
   - Joins added inside `.when()` make ALL columns from those joined tables optional in the result type.
+When converting builder state to AST, columns from conditionally joined tables (marked with `optional: true` in join state) must have their corresponding `SelectItem` nodes marked with `optional: true` directly in the AST.
   - **Nested `.when()` calls are NOT supported** - this adds unnecessary complexity and is not needed.
   - Optional columns affect the result type shape: the column exists in the result type but its value type includes `undefined`.
   - From a type perspective, the result type represents a union of all possible query variants.
 Conditional selects making fields optional (`field?: type | undefined`) correctly represents "this query MAY return this field" and flattens the union logic.